 Grass on Wain’s Hill ramparts, recently mown and partly raked down by Green Mantle, is taken further into the woodland to create habitat piles.
 More nettles are hand pulled.

-Overgrown nettles bordering the central formal path are strimmed and await raking up.
+Overgrown nettles bordering the central formal path are strimmed and then raked off.

 The coastal path near the lookout tidied and swept and an old seat cleared of weeds

 Wain’s Hill rampart grassland, much improved by twice-yearly scything, has been mown this autumn by the council contractor Green Mantle.
 Steep grassland on Church Hill is mown, and arisings then raked off, by our volunteers.
 Marginal brambles are cut back.

 Removing a fallen tree from the trail, clearing nettles and tidying in Church Hill quarry